Prepare a CBQoS implementation in SolarWinds NTA

 Use Top XX Conversations to view the endpoints involved in the highest bandwidth-consuming conversations, and to determine if there is a pattern to when the conversations took place and which endpoints were involved.

 The goal is to discover predictable recurrent uses of bandwidth related the purpose of your business or organization.
 You also want to discover the uses of bandwidth that are not related to the primary purposes of your organization, so that you can lower the priority of this traffic when you put it in a CBQoS class.

 In this case, since the conversation gives you endpoints, you can use DNS, with a tool like nslookup, to discover where each endpoint is operating.
 Knowing the domain often helps identify the type of data involved.
 For example, finding out that one of the endpoints is operating within

 www.youtube.comtells you that audio or video data is being transferred.

-If you are resolving and storing IPv4 hostnames immediately when a flow record is received instead of resolving IPv4 and IPv6 addresses to hostnames, you can view the domains responsible for the highest levels of data transfer through the interface and correlate those levels with statistics in the other Top XX resources.
-For information on resolving IPv4 hostnames immediately instead of resolving them to DNS hostnames, see DNS and NetBIOS resolution in SolarWinds NTA.
+If you are using Persistent DNS instead of On Demand DNS, you can view the domains responsible for the highest levels of data transfer through the interface and correlate those levels with statistics in the other Top XX resources.
+For information on using persistent instead of On Demand DNS, see DNS and NetBIOS resolution in SolarWinds NTA.

 When viewing traffic history in this way, you probably will observe obvious top priorities for shaping the use of bandwidth on the interface.